Squeezy: Rapid VM Memory Reclamation for Serverless Functions: Related Work

 \section{Related Work}

-{\textbf{Memory Elasticity.}} To realize memory elasticity on physical machines, Infiniswap~\cite{infiniswap} relies on memory disaggregation implemented via a swapping-based interface over RDMA fabrics.
-FluidMem~\cite{fluidmem} targets VMs instead and improves upon the swap-based approach by utilizing the Linux userfaultfd interface~\cite{userfaultfd}.
-Both Infiniswap and Fluidmem target disaggregated RDMA-accessible memory.
-By contrast, HotMem targets FaaS microVMs and, by providing reliable and fast memory reclamation, enables the coupling of memory hot(un)plugging with function invocation.
+{\textbf{Memory elasticity.}} To realize memory elasticity on physical machines, Infiniswap~\cite{infiniswap} and FastSwap~\cite{fastswap} rely on memory disaggregation implemented via a swapping-based interface over RDMA fabrics.
+AIFM~\cite{aifm} replaces the kernel-level swapping with fine-grained userspace-controlled swapping to remote memory.
+FluidMem~\cite{fluidmem} targets VMs instead, and improves upon the swap-based approach by utilizing the Linux userfaultfd interface~\cite{userfaultfd}.
+All of the aforementioned works achieve memory elasticity by targeting disaggregated RDMA-accessible memory.
+By contrast, Squeezy targets FaaS microVMs and, by providing reliable and fast memory reclamation, enables the coupling of memory hot-unplugging with function invocation.

 Memory ballooning~\cite{hotplugorballon,resizingballoon,balloonvmware,appballoon,meb,hubballon} has been the state-of-practice interface to implement VM memory elasticity.
-Memory ballooning implements a paravirtualized interface, using a guest balloon driver controlled by the hypervisor.
-The VM is booted with a target maximum memory size and the hypervisor triggers the driver to inflate or deflate the balloon and decrease or increase the VM's available memory accordingly.
-When the hypervisor needs to reclaim memory, the guest driver allocates guest physical pages and reports reclaimed memory to the hypervisor, which can then be reused.
-To increase guest memory, the driver releases previously reclaimed memory back to the guest OS, increasing the VM's available memory.
-Ballooning is known to suffer from long inflation latencies as it triggers guest OS allocations that delay reclamation, especially when guest memory is fragmented~\cite{resizingballoon, analysis, virtio-mem}.
-A recent work~\cite{mhvm} that uses ballooning to harvest idle VM memory resources, employs a large set of optimizations to work around the method's high latency, e.g., reserving idle memory buffers to fall back to use when inflation is late to secure free blocks of memory.
+The default interface suffers from severe management costs, as it adds and removes memory in the granularity of a page~\cite{resizingballoon, analysis, virtio-mem}.
+A recent work~\cite{mhvm} employs a large set of optimizations to work around the method's high latency, e.g., reserving idle memory buffers to fall back to when balloon memory reclamation is late to secure free blocks of memory.
+We compare Squeezy memory hotunplugging with ballooning in Section~\ref{sec:eval}.

+\shepherd{ HyperAlloc~\cite{hyperalloc}, a recent work developed concurrently with Squeezy, presents an efficient mechanism for virtual machine memory elasticity.
+Compared to our work, HyperAlloc targets large, long-lived IaaS VMs, while Squeezy focuses on short-lived serverless functions.
+This is reflected in HyperAlloc’s design choices: (i) per-page memory reclamation, while Squeezy matches FaaS per-instance memory reclamation, and (ii) the use of 2 MiB large pages for efficiency, which are rarely used in FaaS.
+HyperAlloc also replaces the Linux physical memory allocator, while Squeezy integrates with the default Linux buddy allocator. }